gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/README.md

 Note: these DID's had files in them when the tests were run!
 Sample deletion comes for us all!

+Note: The above questions are parsed by code.
+Keep the format the same (each question is on one line, starts with a `1.`.)

 ## Comments

 ### Codespaces